Maps between Boundaries of Relatively Hyperbolic Groups: Quasi-centres, Cross Ratios and Quasi-M o bius maps

-\begin{defn}[Cross-Ratios, \cite{Pau96}] Let $(Z, d_Z)$ be a hyperbolic space.
-For any four distinct points $a,b,c,d$ in $Z$ the cross-ratio $[a,b,c,d]$ is defined to be
+\begin{defn}[Cross-ratio, \cite{Pau96}] Let $(X, d_X)$ be a proper hyperbolic metric space.
+Given four distinct points $a,b,c,d \in X$, the cross-ratio $[a,b,c,d]$ is defined by

-This definition can be extended to the Gromov boundary by considering liminf over sequences of points approaching the boundary.
-If $a,b,c,d$ are four distinct points in $\partial Z$, then the cross-ratio of $a,b,c,d$ in this order is an element of $\mathbb{R}\cup\{-\infty,+\infty\}$, defined by
+This definition extends naturally to the Gromov boundary $\partial X$ by taking the limit inferior over sequences of interior points converging to the boundary.
+Specifically, for four distinct points $a,b,c,d \in \partial X$, the cross-ratio is defined by